Your Guide To Digital Wedding Invitations

 - Cost saving

-- Links to phone numbers and addresses with direct to app navigation can help to avoid a long description of how to find venues.
+- You can include direct links to phone numbers, addresses and navigation apps which can help avoid long descriptions of how to find venues

 - Animation can be included more easily

 - There are an increasing range of designs and capabilities